Overview

 Native support is limited to Android 13, and Google/Cloudflare’s DOH services.
 To use DNS Defense Roaming, we recommend using a DOH client, such as:

-• DoH Guard.
-To configure DoH Guard, you will need a DNS Stamp generated with your service URL. [https://dnscrypt.info/stamps/] provide a quick to create it.
+- DoH Guard.
+To configure DoH Guard, you will need a DNS Stamp generated with your service URL.
+The device setting section in the ThreatSTOP portal will display the DNS Stamp for your DNS Defense Roaming endpoint, or you can create one manually using DNSCrypt.

 Automated deployment: Operating systems